-is a Brookyln-based playwright originally from North Kingstown, Rhode Island.
-A graduate of the theater program at Rutgers University, his work often investigates memory, family, and What It Means To Be American.
-He is committed to building a more equitable future through his work, and believes the only way to create social change is by inviting everyone to the table.
+is a Brooklyn-based playwright originally from North Kingstown, Rhode Island.
+A graduate of the theater program at Rutgers University, his work often investigates memory, family, and illness.

-As a writer, Christopher has developed work at Powerhouse Theater, Williamstown Theater Festival, Rhode Island Youth Theatre, and Rutgers University.
-Prior to writing, Christopher studied acting, appearing at Shakespeare's Globe (London), Williamstown Theater Festival, and Trinity Repertory Theater, among others.
-He holds a commission from Rhode Island Youth Theatre, for whom he is writing a musical adaptation of Robert Louis Stevenson's Treasure Island.
+Christopher has developed work at Powerhouse Theater, Williamstown Theatre Festival, The Clemente, Rhode Island Youth Theatre, and Rutgers University, and was a finalist for the 2020 Greenhouse Residency at SPACE on Ryder Farm.
+Prior to writing, Christopher appeared as an actor at Shakespeare's Globe (London), Williamstown Theatre Festival, and Trinity Repertory Theater, among others.
+He currently holds a commission from Rhode Island Youth Theatre, for whom he is writing a musical adaptation of Robert Louis Stevenson's Treasure Island.

 He is a proud member of the Dramatists Guild, and an even prouder cancer survivor.